On the power of one pure steered state for EPR-steering with a pair of qubits: Applications

 where $\ket{\psi_c}\coloneqq (2-c)^{-1/2}(\sqrt{1-c} \ket{01} +\ket{10})$.
 Maximally obese states have been previously studied in the literature, and were found to maximize concurrence, in addition to other measures of quantum correlations\cite{Mil14a}.

 This state has a steering ellipsoid with two equal major semiaxes $n_{1}=n_{2}=\sqrt{1-c}$ and minor semiaxis $m=1-c$.
-These are a special case of the tangent X-states considered above, allowing us to use Eq.~\eqref{xs-steering2} to obtain
+This is a special case of the tangent X-states considered above, allowing us to use Eq.~\eqref{xs-steering2} to obtain